Azure-Samples/active-directory-dotnetcore-daemon-v2/2-Call-OwnApi/README.md

 > ### Daemon applications can use two forms of secrets to authenticate themselves with Azure AD:
 >
-> - **application secrets** (also named application password).
+> - **application secrets** (also called application password).
 > - **certificates**.
 >
-> The first form (application secret) is treated in the next paragraphs.
+> The first approach (application secret) is discussed in the next paragraphs.
-> A variation of this sample using a **certificate** instead, is available at the end of this article in [Variation: daemon application using client credentials with certificates](#Variation-daemon-application-using-client-credentials-with-certificates)
+> A variation of this sample that uses a **certificate** instead, is available at the end of this article in [Variation: daemon application using client credentials with certificates](#Variation-daemon-application-using-client-credentials-with-certificates)

 ## How to run this sample